nucleome/docs/source/components.rst

 **Highlight region(s)**

-Users can left-click the mouse and drag it on the genome to highlight a particular region.
+You can left-click the mouse and drag it on tracks to highlight a particular region.
-When you drag it on the Hi-C 2D matrix, one or two regions may be highlighted.
+When you drag it on the Hi-C 2D matrix track, two regions will be highlighted.
-After you release the mouse, you can then left-click the highlight region(s) and drag it to move it along the genome.
+After you release the mouse, you can then left-click on the highlight region(s) and drag it to move it along the genome.
-Notably, when you highlight a region or move the highlighted region in one panel, other panels will also show the highlight simultaneously.
+Notably, when you highlight a region or move the highlighted region in one panel, other panels will also show the highlighted region as a transparent block simultaneously.
-This synchronization also works for highlights in multiple regions.
+This synchronization also works for highlights on multiple regions.
-Right-clicking any place on the highlight, you will zoom into the region of highlight.

 .. figure:: img/figures_chapter_3/ch3_gbrowser_highlight_v2.png
     :align: center